Pen Repair: Cheap Tools, Part I

 Removing the section when heated is the next step.
 But what do you grip it with?
 Those section pliers are nifty (really spark plug boot pullers), but they cost at least $25.
 You don’t have a Dremel tool (yet) to grind the teeth off of a pair of slip joint pliers either.
 Slip joint pliers are one thing that you’ll have to break down and buy, but cheap ones will do.

 Cheap tool #2?
 While you’re out buying the pliers, buy about a foot of automotive fuel line hose, the 5/8" thick walled stuff.
-It’ll cost maybe fifty cents for a foot.
+It’ll cost a buck or two for a foot.
 Cut a piece about 1/2" long, and slit it down the side.
 This piece of hose can be slipped over a section (or Parker 51 hood) to provide a gripping surface.
 Align the piece of hose with the slit UP, so that it will line up with the opening between the jaws of the pliers.
 The piece of fuel line hose provides traction for turning the section, while protecting it at the same time.
 I think this method also reduces the chances of bending the section at the joint, and cracking the barrel.
 I’ve used the hose with pliers for 15 years and have yet to damage a section.

 Cheap tool #4 - Many times you can soak and then flush a feed, and don’t have to knock out the feed and nib for the pen to write.
 But there are times when knocking out the feed can’t be avoided, like when you need to reset the nib and feed to realign them.
 I’ve used all kinds of things as a knock-out block, but I eventually made the one I use today.
 The first step is to steal one or two of your kid’s wood building blocks.
 Ask for permission if you feel guilty about it.
 I used a piece of hard wood (maple) for my block.
 Any hard wood will work, but don’t use a soft wood like pine.
 My block is two pieces of wood glued and nailed together to form an inverted “T”.
 The block should be a couple of inches high to make sure that you have enough depth to drive out a large nib without hitting the table surface under the block.